 Yes indeed they are, however due to the often high freight charges we do this on a quotation basis .
 You are invited to send us an email with your name, shipping address with postcode, telephone number, order items and quantity and we can provide a quote/invoice by email on which you can make your payment.
 There is no obligation to purchase if you do not wish to proceed with the quote.

 I don't live in Australia, can I still purchase your products?

-We are really sorry that we are unable to offer our products to overseas buyers but we are working very hard to be able to at least get across the Ditch to our friends in New Zealand, so watch this space.Do you accept returns?
+We are really sorry that we are unable to offer our products to overseas buyers at this stage.Do you accept returns?